Garbaz/ipspoof/README.md

 ### What is this?
 This is a simple C program I wrote, which sends spoofed ICMP Echo requests over the network.

-Setting the destination address to a broadcast address (e.g. 255.255.255.255) and the "source" address to a target computer, one can use the power of all PCs in a network to DOS a single target.
+Setting the destination address to a broadcast address (e.g. 255.255.255.255) and the "source" address to a target computer, one can use the power of all PCs in a network to DOS a single target. **WARNING: This actually is quite powerful, and will likely crash something, like a router, along the line so do not use this in a real network!**

 For further information search for "Smurf DOS".
+The idea is not mine, this is just an implementation.